Written by Sam Corporations February 22, 2023

-The Guardhouse is one of the first attractions on the upper tourist circuit around Machu Picchu.
+The site is one of the first attractions on the upper tourist circuit around Machu Picchu.
 From its commanding high position in the south of the citadel, it is one of the best places for panoramic views of of Machu Picchu Inca city and the surrounding Mountains.

 In the mornings tourists tend to crowd to get the postcard picture of Machu Picchu.
 In the afternoons, on the other hand, there are not many tourists who visit the citadel and the Guardian’s House at this time is usually a lot more open.
 From the top of Intipunku, the Huayna Picchu mountain, and the Machu Picchu mountain you can also get spectacular photos.